AVI8R13/bot/README.md

 3. Obtain the Bot Token:

-   - Under the "Token" section in the bot settings, click "Copy" to copy your bot's token.
+   - Under the "Token" section in the bot settings, click "Reset Token".
+You may have to enter your password or 2FA code to do this.
+   - Once your token has been revealed, click "Copy Token" to copy it to your clipboard.

 4. Replace the Token Variable:
-   - In your project code, locate the variable `BOT_TOKEN` and replace it with your bot's token.
+   - In your project code, find the variable `BOT_TOKEN` and replace it with your bot's token.
    - Alternatively, you can create a `.env` file in your project directory with the following content:
-     `BOT_TOKEN="your_token"`
+     `BOT_TOKEN="your_token"`, which is much more secure than storing it in the `client.py` file.

 ## Prerequisites